discrete-notes/discrete-notes.github.io/_posts/2020-05-05-network-decomposition-4.md

 For some applications it might be better to have a strong decomposition, and the algorithm provides only a weak one.
 This is not a big problem.
-The paper of Rozhon and Ghaffari sketches an approach that builds a strong decomposition with $O(\log(n))$ colors from a weak one with also $O(\log(n))$ colors.
+The paper of Rozhon and Ghaffari sketches an approach (that is already known) that builds a strong decomposition with $O(\log(n))$ colors from a weak one with also $O(\log(n))$ colors.
 It is even simpler to have such a transformation if we just insist on having